matteocontrini/blog/content/posts/2023-05-21-aspnet-core-vite.md

 ---
 title: "Using Vite to bundle JS/CSS in ASP.NET Core MVC"
 date: 2023-05-21T22:30:00+02:00
-lastmod: 2023-05-22T10:00:00+02:00
+lastmod: 2024-01-18T22:00:00+01:00
 slug: aspnet-core-vite
 summary: "Vite is a popular build tool for frontends.
 Here's how to integrate it in an ASP.NET Core MVC multi-page application."
 showtoc: true
 ---

+*Last update: 2024-01-18 for Vite 5 compatibility.*

-In this article we're going to explore how to integrate [**Vite**](https://vitejs.dev/) for building (and bundling) JavaScript/CSS files in an **ASP.NET Core application**.
+In this article we're going to explore how to integrate [**Vite 5**](https://vitejs.dev/) for building (and bundling) JavaScript/CSS files in an **ASP.NET Core application**.

 The following is what we're going to achieve in brief.
 If the setup you have in mind is different, you can probably still take inspiration from this.

 - We're creating a **Multi-Page Application** (MPA), not an SPA.
 This means we'll use Razor templates for HTML generation and Vite for JavaScript and CSS.
-This setup was tested with ASP.NET Core MVC (7.0) but it should work with Razor Pages too.
+This setup was tested with ASP.NET Core MVC (8.0) but it should work with Razor Pages too.
 - We will be using the [`Vite.AspNetCore`](https://github.com/Eptagone/Vite.AspNetCore) library, which does a lot of things for us.
 Thanks to the author for making our lives simpler.
 - The solution will work differently depending on whether we're in a production environment:
   - In the **development** environment, we'll be proxying the requests for static files to the Vite dev server, which will be running in background in "watch" mode